Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 -   `EntityWith<>` and `EntityWithBuffer<>`
 -   `DynamicHashMap`
 -   `ThreadStackAllocator`
+-   `TempQuery`
+-   `ComponentBroker`
+-   `TypePack`, `Bits`, and other extensions
 -   The `TransformQvvs` type and operations
 -   All static runtime methods of Psyshock (Psyshock at runtime is system-free)
 -   NetCode Bootstrap and utility APIs (when NetCode package is installed)
 -   Kinemation’s `GraphicsUnmanaged` and `GraphicsBufferUnmanaged` APIs
+-   Unika, with the exception of not having the default entity remap systems
 -   Various other extension methods

 It is very rare for people to only go this far.
-But it might make sense if you are solely looking to benefit from using both Psyshock and Unity Physics in the same project.
+But it might make sense if you are solely looking to benefit from using both Psyshock and Unity Physics in the same project, or if you just want Unika.

 ## Changes When Adding the Bootstrap Unity Transforms – Injection Workflow

-This is the most popular way to use the framework at the time of writing.
+This is a popular way to use the framework.
 It preserves compatibility with the Unity ecosystem, while still offering many of the benefits Kinemation has to offer (plus modules like Myri and Calligraphics).

 Adding the bootstrap is what activates the hooks and turns on many of the core features of the framework.
 However, these core features do not break any